 We can help you take the guesswork out of the equation.
 Seriously.
 Whenever you choose a goal on Ellevest — aside from “A Once-in-a-Lifetime Splurge” where you tell us how much you want for, say, that destination milestone birthday party — we recommend a goal dollar target amount for you.

 But that’s just the beginning.
 Customization matters a lot to us: We customize each of your investment portfolios to each of your goals, and we customize your financial plan to you.
 Which is why we’ve also given you the ability to customize your goal targets, your timeline for achieving them, and the rhythm with which you invest your money to get to your goals.

 A goal target is only as good as the information used to calculate it.
 At Ellevest, we use your salary or take-home pay (depending on the goal) in our calculations, factor in inflation (when relevant), and make certain assumptions to arrive at your suggested goal target.

 The assumptions we use vary by goal.
-With “Emergency Fund,” we assume you want three months' of take-home pay.
+With “Emergency Fund,” we assume you want three months’ of take-home pay.
 That’s pretty standard.
-For “A Place to Call Home,” we estimate how much home you can afford based on salary and assume you’re making a 20% down payment, an amount that helps you get better interest rates on your mortgage.
+For “A Place to Call Home,” we use Zillow data to estimate how much your dream house might cost and assume you’re making a 20% down payment, an amount that helps you get better interest rates on your mortgage.

 “Kids Are Awesome” and expensive, so we assume nine months of take-home pay per child will help with summer camps, big birthdays, weddings, etc. With “Start a Business,” we go with the experts and assume you need to give yourself two years (in our case, two years of take-home pay) to see if your business has potential.